Rules of Play

 • Championship (1st & 2nd): Undefeated team (Winners Bracket) is Home Team… If game, coin flip will determine Home Team

 • Team line-ups must have at minimum 9 players ready to play at the start of the game.
 Line-ups are permitted to contain up to 12 players (two extra hitters.)
 Line-ups must include each player’s Number, First Initial, and Last Name.
-Game time is forfeit time

 • Pitching Arch: 6ft – 12ft